 During the past twenty years, there been many strategies and programs addressing the personal and social challenges within the communities of teens and young adults.
-Professional health care providers, researchers, educational specialist and judicial systems were desperately hoping to gain some momentum against the self-destructive behavior invading each generation.
+Professional health care providers, researchers, educational specialists, and judicial systems were desperately hoping to gain some momentum against the self-destructive behavior invading each generation.

 Prevention and intervention have been historically conceived to address the self-defeating behavior that our youth is experiencing.
-Anti-drug campaigns, motivational speakers, group support, mentorship, and family counseling services have been utilized repeatedly; all with limited success.
+Anti-drug campaigns, motivational speakers, group support, mentorship, and family counseling services have been utilized repeatedly; all with some but limited success.

 Students Step Up

 Students in our school district asked for more.
 Too many friends were depressed, struggling, anxious, angry and hopeless.
 They voiced a need for groups that were more effective and more meaningful, while providing a pattern for positive living.
 Several of the students, who had read about “The 12 Steps” felt that they would be an excellent choice for a plan of action for healing no matter what the challenge.
 They wanted to create an action plan that would give teens a voice while addressing those concerns most relevant to them.